How to Fix a Leaky Sink Strainer in 4 Easy Steps

 That Leaky Sink Strainer

-Few things are more frustrating than finding a puddle of water under the kitchen sink, which usually occurs just as your heading off to bed.
+Few things are more frustrating than finding a puddle of water under the kitchen sink, which usually occurs just as you're heading off to bed.
 Just the thought of having to call a plumber out to fix the pipes makes the cash-pouch on "the old wallet" clinch even tighter.
-The results from having a leaky sink Strainer are a pain, but to fix them is pretty simple.
-No need to worry about an expensive service call, when for a couple of bucks and a little of your time, you can repair a leaky sink strainer in 4 easy steps.
+The results of a leaky sink strainer are a pain, but fixing them is pretty simple.
+No need to worry about an expensive service call when for a couple of bucks and a little of your time, you can repair a leaky sink strainer in 4 easy steps.

-The sink strainer assembly connects the sink to the drain line (the pipe that caries water away from your home).
+The sink-strainer assembly connects the sink to the drain line (the pipe that carries water away from your home).
 Leaks may occur where the strainer body seals against the lip-edge of the drain opening.